Bisexual community: Equality campaigns and pride celebrations

-The National Equality March was a national political rally that occurred on October 11, 2009, in Washington, D.C.
+The National Equality March as a national political rally that occurred on October 11, 2009, in Washington, D.C. - the first national march in the capital for LGBTQ rights since the 2000 Millennium March.
 It called for equal protection for lesbian, gay, bisexual, and transgender people in all matters governed by civil law in all states and districts.
-The march was called for by LGBTQ activist Cleve Jones and organized by Equality Across America and the Courage Campaign.
-Kip Williams and Robin McGehee served as co-directors.
-This was the first national march in Washington, D.C., for LGBTQ rights since the 2000 Millennium March.

 There was a specific bisexual, pansexual and queer-identified contingent that was organized to be a part of the march.
 Several bisexual, pansexual and queer-identified groups including BiNet USA, New York Area Bisexual Network, DC Bi Women and BiMA DC, came together and marched, showing bisexual, pansexual and queer solidarity.
 There were four out bisexual speakers at the National Equality March rally: Michael Huffington, Lady Gaga, Chloe Noble, and Penelope Williams.

 In October 2009, LGBTQ activist Amy Andre was appointed as executive director of the San Francisco Pride Celebration Committee, making her San Francisco Pride's first bisexual woman of color executive director.